 The late fall and winter are the rainy season.
 This brings cooler temperatures in the '50s and '60s, dropping lower at night.
-You will want to pack for the rain and cooler temperatures in this case.
+In this case, you will want to pack for the rain and cooler temperatures.
 Plus, always bring comfortable shoes.

-Whenever you are traveling, bring a water bottle you can fill to stay hydrated and reduce your plastic waste.
+Whenever you travel, bring a water bottle you can fill to stay hydrated and reduce your plastic waste.

 How to get around the city?
 Biking.
 It is an extremely bike-friendly city for the main metropolitan area.

 There are many ways to rent a bike.
 Bike-share programs are the most popular choice for bike rentals.
 They also have e-scooters available at many locations.

 If you do not prefer to bike, renting a car or using rideshare apps is your best bet.
 You can walk around some neighborhoods, like Midtown or Old Town, but it is necessary to have a car to get around to access the full extent of what Sac has to offer.